 EnMAP will be an exceptionally high-quality hyperspectral sensor and the data acquired is expected to open up new applications.
 It should help to find global answers to a range of questions dedicated to environmental, agricultural, land use, water management and geological issues.

 Conventional multi-spectral sensors record radiation reflected from Earth in a small number of broad spectral channels.
 They deliver reliable data and information, for example, about land coverage and its spatial distribution.
 For qualitative statements on subjects such as the type of vegetation, these measurement methods are adequate.
 However, quantitative information such as the provision of nutrients to crops, water quality of lakes or the identification of the mineralogy in rocks and soil demands higher-resolution spectral data than conventional multi-spectral sensors can provide.

 The German Research Centre for Geosciences (Deutsches GeoForschungsZentrum; GFZ) in Potsdam is the scientific lead for the project.
 The DLR Space Agency has the overall project management responsibility for the mission.
 DLR space research institutes are also responsible for building the ground-based infrastructure.
 Satellite operation, data reception, archiving and distribution as well as calibration are handled by the German Space Operations Center (GSOC) together with the German Remote Sensing Data Center (Deutsches Fernerkundungsdatenzentrum; DFD) and the Remote Sensing Technology Institute (Institut für Methodik der Fernerkundung, IMF), all based in Oberpfaffenhofen with locations in Berlin, Neustrelitz, and Weilheim.
 DLR will be responsible for operating the mission for its five-year duration.
-Kayser-Threde GmbH is responsible for development and integration of the satellite and the hyperspectral instrument.
+OHB Systems AG is responsible for the development of the hyperspectral instrument.